-We observed that independently of all parameters, the system oscillates between two states: a homogeneous one, where all agents use similar paradigms; and heterogeneous one, where there is no leading paradigm.
+We observed that independently of all parameters, the system oscillates between two states: a homogeneous one, where all agents use similar paradigms; and a heterogeneous one, where there is no leading paradigm.
 By its generality, and the simplicity of the framework it is elicited in, this result provides a deeper perspective to similar results found in different agent based models and in laboratory experiments; see Huang et al. (2005); Huberman and Glance (1993); Guesnerie (2002) and Heemeijer et al. (2009).

 Further, we find that the quality of the information available to the agents is a key factor that determines the frequency of the oscillations between the two states.
 We argue that this is surprising, as it implies that better informed agents (agents having a higher probability of possessing satisfactory information), as a group, converge toward the riskier equilibrium.
-We say the homogenous state is risky, as then the stability of market is almost solely dependent on the used paradigm.
-Indeed, the leading paradigm is driving the market: if for instance the leading paradigm was a different one, say the paradigm labeled 1 instead of 3, the price dynamic generated might be completely different.
+We say the homogenous state is risky as then the stability of market is almost solely dependent on the lead paradigm, and that: i) the lead paradigm is effectively picked at random in our framework (as a paradigm will lead if it is selected by most agents with good information); and ii) the lead paradigm is driving the market (as if for instance the leading paradigm was a different one, say the paradigm labeled 1 instead of 3, the price dynamic generated might be completely different.)
 On the other hand the heterogeneous state can be seen as less risky.
-As the group has a diversified set of used paradigms, heuristically the risk involved in using each paradigm is limited (since it is used by a small portion of the population) and might compensate each other (see Huberman and Glance (1993); Easley and O'Hara (2010)).
+As the group has a diversified set of used paradigms, heuristically the risk involved in using each paradigm is limited (since it is close or larger than N may lead to extended heterogeneous states.
+For computational reasons we could not expand this observation to larger N and nl.

+used by a small portion of the population) and might compensate each other (see Huberman and Glance (1993); Easley and O'Hara (2010)).

 A possible explanation is that the homogenous state allows to share information efficiently: in the homogeneous state, the system is much simpler (only one paradigm rather than many), and allows agents to communicate more efficiently (as they share the common ground of the having the same paradigm, see Shiller (1995)).
-Practically, as for instance through the use of implied volatility Dumas et al. (1998), if 'price=paradigm(information)', and paradigm is known, a price communicates information in as much as paradigm is invertible; i.e., writing 'information = paradigm-1(price)'.
+Practically, as for instance through the use of implied volatility (Dumas et al., 1998), if 'price=paradigm(information)', and paradigm is known, a price communicates information in as much as paradigm is invertible; i.e., writing 'information = paradigm-1(price)'.